Beach Bunny (band): History

 In November 2020, the band released a new single titled "Good Girls (Don't Get Used)".
 Their fifth EP, Blame Game, was released in 2021.

 In October 2021, the band released the single "Oxygen".
 This was followed by the single "Fire Escape" in March 2022, along with the announcement of their sophomore album Emotional Creature, released on July 22, 2022.

+In June 2024, the band released the single "Vertigo", their first release of new music in nearly two years and as a three-piece, following the 2022 departure of lead guitarist Matt Henkels.
+Their third studio album Tunnel Vision was released on April 25, 2025.